mtozzo/achievers-api-tutorial/tutorial/step4.md

    }
 ```

 Now when your app reloads you should see your access token displayed on the page.
 With an actual token we can start making some API requests!
+First though, we're going to take a quick detour and create the compents that will be displayed when we're logged in.

 Now on to step 5.